tomhoule/rfcs/grafbase/fine-grained-authorization.typ

 To reconcile these differing needs, the rest of the RFC will expose a solution that can be summarized as:

 - on the *entitlements/context/claims* side, _both_ built-in roles, teams and ownership data, and custom scopes / RARs from the IdP
-- on the *access control* side, _either_ a built-in #cedar-policy based decision point (PDP) or an arbitrary PDP, with communication taking place as AuthZEN HTTP requests.
-Swapping one for the other will be a matter of configuration.
+- on the *access control* side, a built-in #cedar-policy based decision point (PDP) with the ability to replace with or augment with an arbitrary PDP, with communication to that arbitrary PDP taking place as AuthZEN HTTP requests.
+What authorizer implementation is used will be a matter of configuration.

 We will touch first on the interface between the application layer and the PDP, then on the built-in PDP using #cedar-policy, and finally, on a new access tokens implementation with fine-grained permissions baked in.